edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 ### PSS
 Each voice call begins with a SIP INVITE, and in VVP, each SIP INVITE contains an `Identity` header that MUST contain a signature from the call's OP ({{<OP}}).
 This *passpport-specific signature* (*PSS*) MUST be an Ed25519 signature serialized as CESR; it is NOT a JWS.
 The 64 raw bytes of the signature are left-padded to 66 bytes, then base64url-encoded.
 The `AA` at the front of the result is cut and replaced with `0B`, giving an 88-character string.
 A regex that matches the result is: `0B[-_\w]{86}`, and a sample value (with the middle elided) is: `0BNzaC1lZD...yRLAYeKNQvYx`.

 The signature MUST be the result of running the EdDSA algorithm over input data in the manner required by {{RFC7519}}: `signature = sign(base64url(header) + "." + base64url(payload)`.
-Also per the JWT spec, when the signature is added to the compact form of the JWT, it MUST be base64url-encoded and appended to the other two portions of the JWT, with a `.` delimiter preceding it, and it MUST then be followed by ";ppt=vvp" so tools that scan the `Identity` header of the passport can decide how to process the passport without doing a full parse of the JWT.
+Also per the JWT spec, when the signature is added to the compact form of the JWT, it MUST be appended to the other two portions of the JWT, with a `.` delimiter preceding it.
+Per STIR conventions, it MUST then be followed by ";ppt=vvp" so tools that scan the `Identity` header of the passport can decide how to process the passport without doing a full parse of the JWT.

 The headers MUST include `alg`, `typ`, `ppt`, and `kid`, as described in {{<sample-passport}}.
 They MAY include other values, notably `x5u` (see {{<interop-certs}}).
 The claims MUST include `orig`, `dest`, `iat`, `exp`, and `evd`, and MAY include `card`, `goal`, `call_reason`, `jti`, `origId`, and other values (also described in {{<sample-passport}}).
 The signature MUST use all headers and all claims as input to the data stream that will be signed.